FireFox2000000/Moonscraper-Chart-Editor/README.md

 >
 > If you are looking to download Moonscraper Chart Editor please see the
 > [releases page](https://github.com/FireFox2000000/Moonscraper-Chart-Editor/releases).
+>
+> The releases page is the only official source for binary distribution.
+Any alternative sources should NOT be trusted.

 ## About
 Moonscraper Chart Editor is a song editor for Guitar Hero style rhythm games mainly intended to support the custom song creation for games such as Guitar Hero, Clone Hero and Rock Band.